22nd Infantry Regiment (United States): Indian Wars

 After the American Civil War and garrison duty in the East, the regiment was transferred to the Northern Plains and served in frontier forts.
 The regiment's efforts included keeping civilians out of the Black Hills of Dakota Territory that had been ceded to the Lakota Sioux in the Fort Laramie Treaty of 1868.
 In 1869, the 22d Infantry was involved in actions at the Oglala Lakota Pine Ridge Indian Reservation, in South Dakota.

 After 1870, the United States Army allowed Black Seminoles from Mexico to serve as army scouts for the United States.
 These scouts were formally attached to the 22nd, but often served independently.
 The Seminole Negro Indian Scouts fought in the Texas Indian Wars of the 1870s.
 The scouts were well known for their tracking abilities and feats of endurance.
-Four of the 22nd Infantry's Seminole Scouts were awarded the Congressional Medal of Honor.
+Four of the 22nd Infantry's Seminole Scouts were awarded the Medal of Honor.
 After the Texas Indian Wars, the scouts remained stationed at Fort Clark in Brackettville, Texas.

 On 8 January 1877, Companies E, and F of the 22d Infantry fought at the Battle of Wolf Mountain on the Tongue River in Montana Territory, and on 7 May 1877, Companies E, F, and G were present at the Battle of Little Muddy Creek.
 In 1888 the 22d Infantry's regiment headquarters was moved to Fort Keogh, Montana, and would remain there until 1896.
 In December 1890, and January 1891, the regiment participated in repressing the Ghost Dance on the Sioux Reservation in South Dakota, and in 1891, and 1892 patrolled throughout Montana.